chrislanz20/capacitor-twilio-voice/exemple-backend/README.md

 ### Up and running

-This web application needs to be accessbile on the public internet in order to receive webhook requests from Twilio.
+This web application needs to be accessible on the public internet in order to receive webhook requests from Twilio.
 [Ngrok](https://ngrok.com/) is a great options for getting this done quickly.

 Once you have the application running locally, in a separate terminal window, make your server available to the public internet with the following: